citwild/laugh-finder-ui/README.md

 # laugh-finder-ui
 A general web application for documenting and viewing found laughter instances.

+# Todo

+- Manually add laugh instances
+  - Need to have service update `laugh_instance` table
+- Dynamically change laugh tags
+  - Have form for creation present in the viewer?
+  - Should update in database
+    - Only hide values previously created but then omitted

 # Notes About Laughter

 ## Potential Research Metrics